 Talent management is your organization’s strategy related to the attraction, recruitment, retention, and development of people.
 It includes your company’s practices pertaining to seven critical facets of HR:

 When wrapping your head around talent management, think about your favorite sports team.
 Just as they have to draft, recruit, and develop the best players to execute on their chosen strategy for success, so too does your business (replacing “players” with “workers,” of course).

 That’s all talent management is—building and maintaining a workforce to achieve your organizational goals.

 How talent management and HR differ

-Have you had any experience implementing a talent management plan at your organization?
+Have you had any experience implementing a talent management strategy at your organization?
 Do you define it differently?
-Tell me about it in the comments below, or tweet me @CapterraHalden.
+Tell me about it in the comments below, or find me on Twitter.

 And if you’re looking for the right talent management software, head to our talent management software catalog page to compare products, filter options based on your needs, and learn more about top-rated systems.